awsdocs/aws-doc-sdk-examples/dotnet/dynamodb/README.md

 - If the item is a customer, the schema should match that in *customers.csv*, with one additional key, ID, which defines the partition ID for the item.
-- If the item is an order, the schema should match that in *orders.csv, with one additional key, ID, which defines the partition ID for the item*.
+- If the item is an order, the schema should match that in *orders.csv*, with one additional key, ID, which defines the partition ID for the item*.
-- If the item is a product, the schema should match that in *products.csv, with one additional key, ID, which defines the partition ID for the item*.
+- If the item is a product, the schema should match that in *products.csv*, with one additional key, ID, which defines the partition ID for the item*.

 It's up to you to determine the appropriate partition key value (ID).